 - 120G Caster (Super Fine) Sugar

-- 2 Medium Egg Whites
+- 2 Medium Egg Whites, at room temperature

 - Black Food Colouring Gel or Paste for the eyes and mouth